neogeographica/chaintool/README.rst

 .. _blurb_section:

-**chaintool** is a GPLv3_-licensed tool to manage certain kinds of "toolchain" usecases that require executing a sequence of commandlines.
+**chaintool** is a utility to manage certain kinds of "toolchain" usecases that require executing a sequence of commandlines.

 This is not a replacement for a build system, but rather an alternative to creating one-off scripts for usecases that fit the following characteristics: